 Reverberation is an audible effect that is heard every day as a result of sound interacting with the environment around the listener.
 It is an effect that is commonly added artificially to electronically recorded and produced music, as well as in other media such as cinema, virtual reality applications and computer games.
 Auralization is an increasingly popular technique for accurately simulating reverberation and this website supports this practice through an expanding library of downloadable acoustic impulse responses (IRs) from interesting buildings, spaces and other sources.
-A demonstration audio file prepared using data selected at random from the library can be heard using the player on the right.
-Click on IR Data or use the map to browse the entire database.
+Some examples of the data found in the library can be seen in the slideshow to the right.
+Click on IR Data to browse the entire database.

 We welcome contributions to the database from other interesting sources!
-If you would like to upload and share any impulse response data or anechoic sounds using this site, please register to the site and log in first.
-Then you can contribute data using an upload form, by clicking on the contribute menu item in either the auralization database page or the anechoic database page.
+If you would like to share any impulse response data or anechoic sounds using this site, please contact us.
+We will then send you an upload form in order to contribute to the database.
+Please contact us if you have any comments or suggestions.